alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 Sometime in early July, I thought of the beginning and end of this story.
 I liked the idea, I knew what notes I wanted to hit, and I had ideas about how to write it.
-Best of all, it was an idea that worked best as a short story, which made it excellent practice.
+Best of all, it was an idea that worked best as a short story, which made it excellent writing practice.
 </p>

 <p class="hidden notes">